seanpowell/docs/source/API_Reference/Customer_Subuser_API/subusers.md

          <td>task</td>
          <td>Yes</td>
          <td>Must be set to**setUsername**</td>
          <td>This will let us know you want to update your subusers username.
-This isthe new username your subuser will be authenticating with our SMTPservers *and* to access the website.
-This update takes effectimmediately</td>
+This is the new username your subuser will be authenticating with our SMTP servers *and* to access the website.
+This update takes effect immediately</td>
       </tr>
       <tr>
          <td>user</td>